 Brazil nuts are exceptionally rich in selenium, which is an essential mineral for humans.
 It helps the body to make antioxidant enzymes, which play a key role in preventing cell damage.
 Brazil nuts' selenium is also critical for reproduction, thyroid hormone metabolism, DNA synthesis, and protection from oxidative stress and infections.
 Studies suggest that it may help prevent certain degenerative diseases and protect the body from heavy metal poisoning, as well as from other harmful substances.

-Brazil nuts are also an excellent source of healthy fats, mainly unsaturated fatty acids (MUFA), as well as magnesium and copper.
+Brazil nuts are also an excellent source of healthy fats, mainly monounsaturated fatty acids (MUFA), as well as magnesium and copper.
 Additionally, these Amazonian nuts provide good amounts of phosphorus, zinc, and manganese, along with vitamins B1 (thiamin) and E.

 An ounce of Brazil nuts (28.35 g) provides 187 calories, as well as 8% of the daily value for protein and dietary fiber, respectively.